sergiohidalgo818/kafka-vs-rabbitmq/README.md

 ### Conclusions

-While *Kafka* has a better improvement in big messages, *RabbitMQ* have the advantage that there is no allocation needed, so it doesn't have that penalization at the first iterations.
+While *Kafka* has a better improvement in big messages, *RabbitMQ* have the advantage that there is no partition allocation needed, so it doesn't have that penalization at the first iterations.
 On the other hand, *RabbitMQ*'s queue could be a drawback when the message is to big.

 Having this in mind, for short messages that doesn't require persistence (such as social media notifications) *RabbitMQ* could be a much more interesting choice.
 But in paradigms that are big data related or need that the time of publishing-consuming stays mostly the same, without being affected, *Kafka* it's the better choice.